Encounter with Chikushi typeface-Interview between bookbinding designer Chikako Suzuki and Manabu Koyanagi Type Designers Fujita-

 Suzuki: Yes.
 Nice to meet you.
 However, I have been taking good care of the Tsukushi typeface for a long time.
 I Bunpei Ginza It's about the time I first started to go to.

-At that time, Mr. Yoroto was making his own cross-type analysis table with typefaces distributed, and he always talked about how exquisitely balanced Tsukushi Mincho was made.
-I remember that very much.
+At that time, Yorifuji was creating his own analysis table of the cross distribution of typefaces, and he always talked about how TsukuMin was created with an exquisite balance.
+I remember that very well.

 Fujita: The LB is black, and because the horizontal image is thicker, the horizontal line does not fly even if it is outlined.
 But originally, I think it's just LB, which is fine.
 However, if you suddenly put out this as a normal weight L, a different feeling would appear in a general sense, so I decided to release L as a normal L and release it with a weight of LB.
 I personally like LB.